-Name Category in BOD Position in the committee Mr. Ahmed Ali Khalfan Al Dhaheri Independent non-executive Chairman Mr. Abdullah Saeed Al Ghafli Independent non-executive Member Dr. Sameer Kamal Ibrahim Al Ansari Independent non-executive Member
+Position in the committee Category in BOD Name Chairman Independent non-executive Mr. Ahmed Ali Khalfan Al Dhaheri Member Independent non-executive Mr. Abdullah Saeed Al Ghafli Member Independent non-executive Dr. Sameer Kamal Ibrahim Al Ansari

 The audit committee performs a number of duties including supervising the propriety of the financial statements, related reports and accounting processes, audits on the financial, internal control and risk management processes as well as compliance with the Corporation's Code of Ethics.
 The audit committee also develops and implements the policy dealing with appointing, contracting, supervising the independence, performance and scope of the external auditor.